[9]. Those immersed in sin seek to divert the believers from Allah’s path, longing that they too forsake righteousness and share in their guilt.

 [14].
 Allāh is concerned that men and women should not be taken advantage of, but should receive their just wages.
 According to Islam, failure to pay promptly is a sin.
 Allāh hates injustice in financial relationships.
 Furthermore, the Prophet Muhammad ﷺ emphasized the importance of paying employees on time and treating them with kindness and respect.
 He said, "Give the worker his wages before his sweat dries".
 This emphasizes the importance of paying employees promptly and not delaying their wages.

 [15].
-Prophet Muhammad ﷺ said: “Ask Allāh while you firmly believe that He will respond to you; know that Allāh does not respond to an inattentive and wandering heart”.
+The Prophet Muhammad ﷺ said: “Ask Allāh while you firmly believe that He will respond to you; know that Allāh does not respond to an inattentive and wandering heart”.